 These rules govern a number of critical issues regarding semi-trucks and their operation, including maintenance standards, the number of hours that drivers may operate a truck, and special safety precautions for the hauling of dangerous materials.
 These regulations help to define the particular legal duties which are owed to all motorists by semi-truck drivers, owners, and insurers.

-You should understand that the third element regarding a motorist’s injuries is limited to certain types of injury.
-Not every injury is compensable.
-Rather, the injured motorist must show that his or her injuries amounted to a “threshold injury.”
+It is important to note that the third element of a negligence claim — that the person must have suffered an injury — is limited to only certain types of injuries.
+In other words, not every injury is compensable.
+Rather, the injured motorist must show that his or her injuries amounted to what is called a “threshold injury.”

-Under the Michigan no-fault law, a threshold injury is met if the injured motorist suffered a “serious impairment of a body function,” “permanent serious disfigurement,” or death.
-The definitions of the types of injuries which will meet this threshold are frequently the subject of reinterpretation by the Michigan courts, and injured motorists are encouraged to contact an attorney to discuss this matter.
+Under the Michigan no-fault law, a threshold injury is met if the injured motorist suffered a “serious impairment of a body function,” “permanent serious disfigurement” or death.
+The definitions of the types of injuries which meet this threshold standard are frequently the subject of reinterpretation by the courts.
+As such, motorists injured in accidents involving large trucks are encouraged to contact a Michigan semi-truck accident attorney to discuss the matter.

-Injured motorists should be aware that there are often a number of complex insurance issues regarding semi-truck accident cases.
+Oftentimes, there are many complex insurance issues in a semi-truck accident case.
 These issues must be resolved quickly in order to identify the proper defendant in the case and preserve the injured victim’s claim.

-Many semi-trucks carry multiple insurance policies.
+Semi-trucks and other large vehicles can carry multiple insurance policies.
 There may be one policy insuring the truck, while another policy insures the driver.
 Additionally, some companies employ separate policies to insure the trailer.
-The goods contained inside the truck’s trailer may also carry their own individual policy.
+And the goods inside the truck’s trailer may also carry their own individual policy.

-Determining which policies may provide coverage for a motorist’s injuries can be tricky, but is essential to obtaining the benefits to which an injured motorist is entitled.
-If the proper defendants and liability policies are not identified, the injured motorist may miss recovering compensation to which he or she is entitled.
+Determining which policies may provide coverage for a motorist’s injuries can be tricky, but is essential to obtaining benefits.
+If the proper defendants and liability policies are not identified, the injured motorist may miss recovering compensation to which he or she is otherwise entitled.